When Men Desire: Production

 At this point in her career, members of the public either wanted to see Bara or, because of a deep seated prejudice resulting from her prior roles portraying a vamp, refused to go to any of her films.
 To play into the patriotism of the American audience, the film includes prominent displays of the American flag and at one point has Bara bursting into song, singing "The Star-Spangled Banner."
 Bara disliked the low budget film, objecting to the film's plot given that war films were by 1919 unpopular with audiences and because she was scratched several times while filming a fight scene with Nye, who wore a German helmet topped with a large spiky iron cross.

 Reception

 Although promoted as a "Theda Bara Super-Production," the film did poorly with audiences and the critics, and was not even reviewed in several newspapers and film magazines.
 The Kansas State Board of Review censored several intertitle cards it determined were too suggestive.

+Preservation

+With no holdings located in archives, When Men Desire is considered a lost film.